-- The Florida Legislature must create a diverse provider system for the VUPK program to support parental choice and maximize existing program capacity and community resources. - Programs should be offered 180 days a year for 6 hours per day (1080 hours) with at least 720 contact hours (4 hours per day) of quality learning experience. - Wrap-around services (after hours childcare) should be available to parents on sliding scale basis. - Programs shall be delivered in public and private settings including faith-based providers. - All families must have equal access to quality programs guaranteed through equity in payment that is free for all parents. - All public and private partnerships should be maximized to avoid fragmentation of early learning services and funding streams. - All federal, state, and local agencies and the private sector should coordinate resources when possible to ensure that children's basic needs (educational, social, health, safety) are met.
+- The Florida Legislature must create a diverse provider system for the VUPK program to support parental choice and maximize existing program capacity and community resources. - Programs should be offered 180 days a year for 6 hours per day (1080 hours) with at least 720 contact hours (4 hours per day) of quality learning experience. - Wrap around services (hours of care beyond the 6 hour VUPK program) should be available to eligible parents through a combination of state, federal and private subsidies and programs.
+Parents not eligible for such assistance may pay for extended day services on a sliding scale basis. - Programs shall be delivered in public and private settings including faith-based providers. - All families must have equal access to quality programs guaranteed through equity in payment that is free for all parents.

+- All public and private partnerships should be maximized to avoid fragmentation of early learning services and funding streams. - All federal, state, and local agencies and the private sector should coordinate resources when possible to ensure that children's basic needs (educational, social, health, safety) are met.